14islands/fourteen/README.md

 No more of this ugly checks `if ( ! function_exists( ‘function_name’ ) ) :` nor old code snippets lying around!

-### Adding your own function classes
+### Adding your own function classe
-Every class inside of `/inc/functions/` will be automatically loaded except the ones that start with '_'.
+Every class inside of `/functions/` will be automatically loaded __except the ones that are prefixed with '_'__.

+As of now it ships with the following folders:

+* `admin` for admin (back-end) related functionalities.
+* `content` for content models.
+* `structure` for content architecture (post types, taxonomy, etc).
+* `theme` for theme related functionalities.
+* `utils` for general utilities.

+The names or ammount of folders don't really matter.
+Feel free to structure it as you want to.

+Full structure:

 ```
 |-- fourteen